There are a range of practical ways you can put the competency framework into action.

 2. Self-assess confidence levels

 The next step is to consider how confident your staff feel about the money guidance they deliver.
-The self-development tool:
+The mapping and development tool for organisations:

 - gives your staff a rating scale to self-assess their levels of confidence in the competencies their individual roles cover;